Jianeng/Deep-Learning-in-Asset-Pricing/README.md

   - "target_return" (i.e. portoflio return)
   - "factor" (i.e. benchmark factors)

 * "layer_size": a list of hidden layer size where the last element is the number of deep factors to be constructed.
+For example, [32,16,8,4,2].

 * "para": a dictionary of all training parameters.
 The keys are
   - "split": the way to split data into training set and test set.
 See "data_split" function.